TN-Holdings-LLC/psf-zero/docs/findings/spare-qubit-cliff.md

 - At L2 specifically, tight-condition measurements reproduce across three independent runs to within 1.00-1.30x (Addendum 18) -- unlike the ~3x spread found at L3.
+- The Addendum 19 timing anomaly is not caused by circuit-level near-degeneracy, hash randomization, elapsed time, the OS scheduler, or generic computation/BLAS overhead (Addenda 20-21) -- each was tested directly and ruled out in turn.

 **Open:**
 - What causes the ~3x same-condition variance seen at L3 (seed=-1 shuffle